 Legal Aid Society of Louisville »

-Neva will attend the Rockwood Leadership Institute, which prepares leaders to affect social change.
-She will receive an intensive leadership evaluation so she may most effectively lead Legal Aid into its next century.
+Neva attended the Rockwood Leadership Institute, which prepares leaders to affect social change.
+She received an intensive leadership evaluation so she may most effectively lead Legal Aid into its next century.

 President and CEO, Louisville Urban League